webplatform/docs/Beginners/browser_testing/index.md

 For example, if you have only a recent computer and you want to see how it will look like in Internet Explorer provided in Windows Vista, you can have a VM that runs Vista and Internet Explorer 7 along with Mozilla Firefox 3.

 For this, you can get what we call a "Desktop Virtualization" software, there are a few on the market.
-Oracle [https://www.virtualbox.org/ VirtualBox] and VMWare has both free versions that can make anybody run VMs.
+Oracle [https://www.virtualbox.org/ VirtualBox] and VMWare both have free versions that can make anybody run VMs.

 Once you have a Virtualization software, you will need to use or create your own VMs.
 While creating a VM is outside of the scope of this article, you can download from Microsoft —for free— one of their testing VMs.
 Take a look at [http://modern.ie modern.ie].

-With this in hand, you can test on various version of the web browsers you want to support, without cluttering your own computer.
+With this in hand, you can test on various versions of the web browsers you want to support, without cluttering your own computer.

 '''About Modern.ie VMs'': Note that those VMs are made only to test and cannot be used as a main work environment.
 The VM will eventually ask you delete the VM (e.g. after 30 days).
 A trick that you can do is to keep a copy of the downloaded archive and extract it again.